andreafuturi/DenoVitePreact/README.md

 ## Limitatations
+- Interactive components need to be declared outside of normal components (still trying to find a workaround)
 - For some unknow reasons you have to specify file names and extensions in the local imports
 - Unless you're in server/index.jsx packages need to be installed with npm install (until Vite understands remote imports or Deno stores its cached packages inside node_modules)
 -  After installing a package with npm install, you must reference its name in importMap.json for it to work.
 For example: